DarthVaderrr/no-charles/README.md

 # What is no-charles ?

-It enables you to modify http requests in browser like Charles dose in OS.
+It enables you to modify http requests in browser like Charles does in OS.

-# How dose it work ?
+# How does it work ?

 Look: